 I need information about...

-You've seen it time and again on television shows.
-After someone suffers sudden cardiac arrest, health care providers grab the paddles and deliver an electric shock to the patient to help restore a normal rhythm.
+You've seen it time and again on TV shows.
+After someone suffers sudden cardiac arrest, healthcare providers grab the paddles and deliver an electric shock to the patient to help restore a normal heart rhythm.

-Technology has given us the automated external defibrillator (AED), which can be found in schools and public buildings, airports, malls, sports arenas, health clubs, golf courses, and some businesses.
+Technology has given us the automated external defibrillator (AED).
+This is a small, lightweight, battery operated, portable defibrillation.
+You may see these devices in schools and public buildings, airports, malls, sports arenas, health clubs, golf courses, and some businesses.

 Here are some FAQs to help bring you up to speed.

-No. Most anyone with a medical background can learn to use an AED.
+No. Most anyone with or without a medical background can learn to use an AED or apply the pads properly and administer a shock by following the prompts provided by the AED.
 Usually, people learn to use an AED in a course that also teaches CPR.
 The computerized device will tell a rescuer to push the defibrillate button if the cardiac arrest is from an abnormal heartbeat that could respond to a shock.
 (Not all rhythms will.)
 This could be either ventricular fibrillation or ventricular tachycardia.
 Ventricular fibrillation is the most common heart-rhythm problem in victims of sudden cardiac arrest.

 The rate of sudden cardiac death can be reduced by placing AEDs in the community and by teaching people how to use them.
 Seconds and minutes count when cardiac arrest occurs.
 The rate of survival drops for every minute that goes by without this type of help.

 Absolutely not.
-The 2 go together.
+The two go together to properly resuscitate someone having a cardiac arrest.
 An AED can restore a normal heart rhythm in certain cases.
 Chest compressions in CPR are used to help keep blood flowing through the heart and the body.
-CPR can double the chances of survival when used right when a person collapses and just before an AED delivers a shock.
+CPR can double the chances of survival when usedproperly when a person collapses and just before an AED delivers a shock.
 CPR should be started while someone else gets the AED.

 Yes.
 One study looked at the survival rates of people who had sudden cardiac arrest in casinos and got AED treatment from security personnel.
 There was a 75% survival rate for people who got their first shock within 3 minutes compared to a 50% survival rate for those shocked after more than 3 minutes.